Consequences and children’s behaviour

 Use consequences consistently

 If you use consequences in the same way and for the same behaviour every time, your child knows what to expect.
 For example, you might always use a time-out for hitting.
+You might need to use consequences a few times before your child learns to behave differently.
+It takes time to learn, but being consistent with consequences will help your child learn faster.

 Keep consequences short